Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 \subsubsection{Finding largest cliques in random graphs}

-The fastest algorithm known to date for the NP-hard problem of finding a largest clique in a graph runs in time $\mO(2^{0.249n})$ for a graph with $n$ vertices \cite{Robson:clique}.\footnote{As stated, this is actually an algorithm for the complementary maximum independent set (MIS) problem, but this is sufficient since $\text{MIS}(G) = \text{max-clique}(\bar{G})$ for any graph $G$ and its complement $\bar{G}$, and the algorithm applies for arbitrary $G$.} For random graphs, a super-polynomial time is required to find cliques larger than $\log n$ using the Metropolis algorithm, while the maximum clique is likely to be of size very close to $2 \log n$ \cite{Jerrum:1992ve}.
+The fastest algorithm known to date for the NP-hard problem of finding a largest clique in a graph runs in time $O(2^{0.249n})$ for a graph with $n$ vertices \cite{Robson:clique}.\footnote{As stated, this is actually an algorithm for the complementary maximum independent set (MIS) problem, but this is sufficient since $\text{MIS}(G) = \text{max-clique}(\bar{G})$ for any graph $G$ and its complement $\bar{G}$, and the algorithm applies for arbitrary $G$.} For random graphs, a super-polynomial time is required to find cliques larger than $\log n$ using the Metropolis algorithm, while the maximum clique is likely to be of size very close to $2 \log n$ \cite{Jerrum:1992ve}.
 One of the earliest papers on the quantum adiabatic algorithm was concerned with the largest clique problem for random graphs \cite{Childs:clique}, though the algorithm presented there works for general graphs.
-The results were numerical and showed, by fixing the desired success probability, that the median time required by the adiabatic algorithm to find the largest clique in a random graph grows quadratically for graphs of up to $18$ vertices.
-These results on small graphs probably do not capture the asymptotic behavior of the algorithm, which is likely to be dominated by exponentially small gaps [however, to the extent that these are due to perturbative crossings, they can be avoided by techniques we discuss in Sec.~\ref{sec:PerturbativeCrossings}, in particular as related to the maximum independent set problem \cite{Choi15022011}].
+The results were numerical and showed, by fixing the desired success probability, that the median time required by the adiabatic algorithm to find the largest clique in a random graph are consistent with quadratic growth for graphs of up to $18$ vertices.
+These results on small graphs probably do not capture the asymptotic behavior of the algorithm (the coefficients grow rapidly and have alternating sign), which is likely to be dominated by exponentially small gaps [however, to the extent that these are due to perturbative crossings, they can be avoided by techniques we discuss in Sec.~\ref{sec:PerturbativeCrossings}, in particular as related to the maximum independent set problem \cite{Choi15022011}].